Summer Staff Frequently Asked Questions

 We have been offering a week of summer camp for adults with intellectual disabilities for over 40 years!
 It is an optional week to work at the end of the summer, but is an incredible experience!
 Read more about it here.

 - What age groups will I be counseling and how many campers are in each cabin?

 Each week is a specific age-group, ranging from 2nd grade-12th.
 There are 8-10 campers per cabin.

 - What happens on the weekends?

-You are encourage to do whatever will most help you prepare emotionally, physically, and spiritually for the next week!
-You may stay on grounds (meals are provided) or you may go offsite.
-We advise you not travel more than 3 hours away on a weekend.
+You are encouraged to do whatever will most help you prepare emotionally, physically, and spiritually for the next week!
+You may stay on the grounds (meals are provided) or you may go offsite.
+We advise you not to travel more than 3 hours away on a weekend.